thirdy/blackmarket/README.md

 8. Activate application on hotkey press from PoE

 #### How to run:
 Double click the jar.
-Make sure you have java installed, java 7 recommended.
+Make sure you have java installed, at least java 7 recommended.

 #### Attributions
 https://en.wikipedia.org/wiki/File:Ancient_German_armour_helmet.jpg